How early should I get to the airport in 2022: Domestic and International Flights

 Every traveler’s nightmare is to arrive late at the airport and miss the flight.
-Imagine you’ve finished planning your dream holidays or a business trip, and suddenly find out that you don't know how early I should get to the airport to be there on time!
+Imagine you’ve finally planned your dream holidays or a business trip, and suddenly you realise you don't know how early you should get to the airport to catch that flight!

 Besides external factors, such as a tailback on the way to the airport, it is important to keep in mind that thousands of people arrive and depart from the airports every day.
 It's better to plan way in advance and check at exactly what time you need to arrive at the airport so you’re not late for your flight.

 Missing your flight is an awful experience to go through since it can easily ruin your entire schedule and your flight itinerary.
 To help you avoid it, we’re going to give you some detailed explanations about how to determine the best arrival time at the airport as well as how long before the flight you should be at the airport.